 [Assignee]'s User Agreement

-As of the Effective Date, the Annual Contract Tonnage in [Assignee]'s User Agreement is increased by the Swap Contract Tonnage for the Swap Period.]
+As of the Effective Date, the Annual Contract Tonnage in [Assignee]'s User Agreement will be the Swap Contract Tonnage for the Swap Period.]
 [Drafting Note: Delete this paragraph if the Assignee is not an existing User.]

-As of the Effective Date, the Swap Contract Tonnage for the Swap Period will be included in the [Assignee]'s User Agreement.
+As of the Effective Date, the Annual Contract Tonnage in [Assignee]'s User Agreement is increased by the Swap Contract Tonnage for the Swap Period.
 [Drafting Note: Delete this paragraph if the Assignee is an existing User.]

 Revised Consolidated Annual Contract Tonnages